1. Get started

 Video tutorial: How to automatically generate a school timetable

-• Hold Shift key while clicking
+• Hold the Shift key while clicking

 • Clear all cards and then click

-Best practices
+Best Practices

-Improvement priorities
+Improvement Priorities

-Automatic generator is supposed to solve about thirty highly complex requirements.
+The automatic generator is supposed to solve about thirty highly complex requirements.
 Since these are commonly conflicted and it is usually impossible to solve them all, priority levels have been introduced, which the generator manages in the following way: lower priority requirements will not be solved as long as there are unsolved higher priority requirements.

 The problem is that the generator is not always capable of detecting that some requirements cannot be satisfied and will keep trying to solve them at all costs, perpetually working without progress, leaving the rest of the timetable in poor state.
 That's why it is necessary to prepare quality data in order to help the generator do its best.
 Notifications are an irreplaceable tool for this task.
 However, some of the oversights made while entering data cannot be seen even in the notifications.
 The problem can be solved only if you abide by the following rules: